 In the body we distinguish two types of pain, acute pain and chronic pain.
 Acute pain is easy to recognize.
 This pain occurs after damage (a cut in your hand, for example).
 This type of pain is generally stabbing in nature and the location of the pain is clearly identifiable.
 Acute pain generally goes away fairly quickly.
 Chronic pain is pain that is present for at least three months.
 Thus, we can no longer speak of tissue damage here.

 Pain is measurable, we do this using an NRS (Numeric Rating Scale) or VAS (Visual Analog Scale).
 Here we ask the patient to give a score of 0-10 (NRS) or 0-100 (VAS) to provide insight into the amount of pain experienced.
 This data can be used evaluatively and play a role in choosing the appropriate treatment method.

-Although feeling pain is very important, sometimes we also want to dampen pain.
+Despite that pain feeling is very important, we also sometimes want to dampen pain.
 Fortunately, the body has several ways to dampen pain.
-For this, we can use medication such as paracetamol or NSAIDs, as well as interventions such as dry-needling, TENS/shockwave, relaxation therapy, heat/cold, massage, manipulations, exercise and rest.
+For this we can use medication such as paracetamol or NSAIDs, as well as interventions such as dry-needling, TENS/shockwave, relaxation therapy, heat/cold, massage, manipulations, exercise and rest.
 All of these ways to dampen pain ensure that less pain is experienced by making the body less sensitive to pain stimuli.

 What is muscle pain?